Determinantally equivalent nonzero functions: Introduction and main result

-\item \textit{transposition transformations}. $Q(x,y)=K(y,x)$ for every $x,y\in\Lambda$. \end{itemize} \begin{remark} Observe how these functional transformations are analogous to the concept of diagonal-similarity between two matrices.
-In fact, they are precisely just that when one works with $\Lambda$ finite. \end{remark} It was then proved in the same paper, via elementary graph theory, that restricting to symmetric functions $K$ and $Q$, the conjecture holds.
-Additionally, the precise function $g$ from (\ref{conjugation_transf}), which we call the \textit{conjugation function} of the transformation, was revealed.
+We refer to $g$ as the \textit{conjugation function} of the transformation. \item \textit{transposition transformations}. $Q(x,y)=K(y,x)$ for every $x,y\in\Lambda$. \end{itemize} \begin{remark} Observe how these functional transformations are analogous to the concept of diagonal similarity between two matrices (up to a transposition).
+In fact, they are precisely just that when one works with $\Lambda$ finite. \end{remark} It was then proved in the same paper, via elementary techniques involving cycles, that restricting to symmetric functions $K$ and $Q$, the conjecture holds.
+It is also worth pointing out that this exact result, in the case when the underlying `set $\Lambda$' is finite, is precisely the relevant result from \cite{kulesza2012learning} involving symmetric matrices which we had discussed earlier.
+Both of the aforementioned results use very similar proof techniques.
 The problem of relaxing these symmetry constraints and solving this conjecture in that general setting was subsequently left open, and is what this paper is dedicated to.
-Specifically, we obtain the following result. \begin{theorem} Suppose that $\Lambda$ is a set, let $\mathbb{F}$ be a field and let $K,Q:\Lambda^2\to\mathbb{F}$ be any two (not necessarily symmetric) non-zero-valued functions, except possibly on the set $\{(x,x):x\in\Lambda\}$, such that for every $x,y,z,w\in\Lambda$ distinct,
+Specifically, we obtain the following result. \begin{theorem} Let $\Lambda$ be a set, $\mathbb{F}$ a field, and let $K,Q:\Lambda^2\to\mathbb{F}$ be two (not necessarily symmetric) nowhere-zero functions, except possibly on the set $\{(x,x):x\in\Lambda\}$.
+Suppose further that for every pairwise distinct $x,y,z,w\in\Lambda$,

+If $K$ and $Q$ are determinantally equivalent, then $Q$ can be transformed into $K$ through only conjugation and transposition transformations. \end{theorem}